OpenStorageNetwork/rtd-osn/docs/source-gen2/minipod-index.rst

 OSN DevOps
 ----------
-The customer provisioning steps prepare the servers for remote configuration.
+The site provisioning steps prepare the servers for remote configuration.
 The custom install image initializes networking and sets up the necessary administrator accounts, passwords and keys so that OSN DevOPs can remotely configure the storage cluster.